oracle-livelabs/converged/obaas/check-processing/check-processing.md

    **Note**:  The `lraId` and `lraState` field are set to reasonable default values, since we are not going to be using those fields in this lab.

 1. Create the services

    Next, you will create a service to implement the methods defined in the OpenFeign client interface.
 Create a directory called `src/main/java/com/example/checks/service` and in that directory create a Java class called `AccountService.java` with this content.
-The services are very simple, you just need to use the `accountClient` to call the appropraite endpoint on the Account service and pass through the data.  **Note** the `AccountClient` will be injected by Spring Boot because of the `RequiredArgsConstuctor` annotation, which saves some boilerplate constructor code:
+The services are very simple, you just need to use the `accountClient` to call the appropriate endpoint on the Account service and pass through the data. **Note** the `AccountClient` will be injected by Spring Boot because of the `RequiredArgsConstructor` annotation, which saves some boilerplate constructor code:

     ```java
     <copy>package com.example.checks.services;